If your wheels feel rough when you spin them, it’s time to service the hubs on your bike.

-Step 2: In order to remove the bearings, you’ll first need to support the hub in such a way that you won’t damage it.
-For example, you could use a delrin tube of the sort you can pick up from Hope.
+In order to remove the bearings, you’ll first need to support the hub in such a way that you won’t damage it.
+For example, you could use a delrin tube of the sort you can pick up (for a very reasonable price) from Hope.

 You’ll need to strike a few sharp blows to get the bearings out, so a rubber mallet probably won’t do; a resin mallet or a hardwood block with a lump hammer are much better at delivering the force necessary to dislodge it.

 The next operation removes the bearing which is left behind.
 Flip the wheel over and position the hub with the bearing facing down.
 Make sure the hub is sufficiently supported by the flange and there’s room for the bearing to come out.

 Carefully position either the axle or a suitable drift tool (an aluminium tube or even an old solid axle with a cone or nut threaded partially onto it will do) and knock the bearing out with a few sharp blows.
 Be aware that you might have to hit it pretty hard if it’s a tight fit.